katjam/tech-exeter-try-elm/PITCHME.md

 +++

-# This talk will
+## This talk will

 - Shine a little light on Elm and why I enjoy using it

 ---

-# Our (fun) problem
+## Our (fun) problem

-LOGOs for all the gone by the wayside.
+IMAGE logos for all the gone by the wayside.
 Any of these look familiar.
 None of these live up to lego standards.

 Note:
 - Building user interfaces for amazing APIs